seatable/seatable-admin-docs/manual/maintain/account.md

 #### User Management

-When you setup seahub website, you should have setup a admin account.
-After you logged in a admin, you may add/delete users and file libraries.
+When you setup SeaTable, you should have setup a admin account.
+After you logged in a admin, you may add/delete users.

 #### Resetting User Password